 DIY Blanket Ladder is a simple home decor project that will make a big impact.
-Follow my step-by-step tutorial to learn how to make your own DIY blanket ladder, without any screws.
+Follow my step-by-step tutorial to learn how to make your own blanket or quilt ladder, without any wood screws.
 Follow my tips below for constructing this simple home decor project that only costs around $15 dollars to make.

 To make this project, you will need: 2-6 foot 2x2s, 1-inch dowel rods, drill, saw, hammer, wood glue, spade drill bit, stain or paint, paint brush and paper towels.

-I had the idea to create a blanket ladder after seeing multiple decor bloggers showcase them on their Instagram feeds.
-I love how the ladders are a fun, rustic way to showcase pretty blankets, or even wreaths.
+I had the idea to create my own blanket ladder after seeing multiple decor bloggers showcase their store-bought ones on their Instagram feeds.
+I love this fun, rustic way to showcase pretty blankets, or even wreaths.

 - When drilling holes for the dowel rods, it was helpful to place a piece of scrap wood behind the piece of wood we were drilling.
 It helped it not split as much.